vcflib/vcflib/test/pytest/vcfcreatemulti.md

 >
 Go through sorted VCF and if overlapping alleles are represented across multiple records, merge them into a single record.
 Currently only for indels.
-See also vcfposmerge for a new implementation.
+>
+options:
+     -n, --nextgen           next gen mode.
 >
 Type: transformation
 >